Plug-in electric vehicles in British Columbia

 As of 2022, there were about 80,000 electric vehicles in British Columbia.
 As of September 2022, 17.5% of all new vehicles sold in the province were electric.

 Government policy

 In 2011, British Columbia announced the LiveSmart BC program which started offering rebates of up to $5,000 per eligible clean energy vehicle commencing on December 1, 2011.
 The incentives were available until March 31, 2013, or until available funding is depleted, whichever came first.
 Available funds were enough to provide incentives for approximately 1,370 vehicles.
-Battery electric vehicles, fuel cell vehicles and plug-in hybrids with battery capacity of 15.0 kWh and above are eligible for a $5,000 incentive.
-Also effective December 1, 2011, rebates of up to $500 per qualifying electric vehicle charging equipment were available to B.C. residents who had purchased a clean energy vehicle.